Fanger53/webpack-restaurant/README.md

 To get a local copy up and running follow these simple steps:

 1. Open your terminal and cd where you want to store the project
-2. Run the following command - git clone git@github.com:Nexch/Library.git
+2. Run the following command - git clone git@github.com:Fanger53/restaurant-webpack.git
-3. Cd into the directory - cd Library
+3. Cd into the directory - cd restaurant-webpack
 4. Open the live server on your VScode